justinjdev/svelte-workshop/src/md/sveltevsreact.md

 ### Are any notable companies running Svelte in production?

 Yes!
-The NBA, some parts of Apple, Yelp, NYT, Ikea, Spotify...the list goes on with more detail [here](https://www.okupter.com/blog/companies-using-svelte);
+The NBA, Apple, Yelp, NYT, Ikea, and Spotify use Svelte for some portions of their website...the list goes on with more detail [here](https://www.okupter.com/blog/companies-using-svelte).
+Generally, Svelte is a good option where speed is desired - it also excels at SEO due to the compiled nature.